-Then came the opening of former Governor (and current Senate candidate) John Hickenlooper’s Wynkoop Brewing Co. in 1988, the arrival of Major League Baseball to 20th and Blake in 1995 and the resulting transformation that continues today.
-The frantic pace of change has rarely slowed since, with the arrival of newer destinations such as the Milk Market complex and the mega-development now under construction across the street from Coors Field marking the latest stage of the area’s evolution.
+Then came the opening of former Governor and current Senator John Hickenlooper’s Wynkoop Brewing Co. in 1988, the arrival of Coors Field and Major League Baseball to 20th and Blake Streets in 1995, and the resulting transformation that continues today.
+The pace of change (and the fluctuation of LoDo’s unofficial boundaries) has rarely slowed since, from the renovation of Union Station in 2014 to the development of Dairy Block in 2017–2018 to the establishment of McGregor Square in 2021.

-Although it would take at least a week to visit all the great spots crammed into the historic district’s 23 blocks and their environs (the revitalization of Union Station and the area around it is one of several developments that have both expanded and blurred the neighborhood’s boundaries), this daylong dining and drinking itinerary offers a solid taste of LoDo.
+Although it would take at least a week to visit the dynamic restaurants and bars in the district, this day-long dining and drinking itinerary offers a solid taste of LoDo.